mlarraz/redis-migrator/README.md

 This application is developed for the older version of Redis or AWS ElastiCache instances that do not support `REPLICAOF` command ([AWS docs](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/RestrictedCommands.html)).

+(_This repo is forked from [opstree/redis-migration](https://github.com/opstree/redis-migration).
+The original repo has been inactive for over 3 years, so I decided to continue its development without creating pull requests.)_
 ### Supported key types:
 - String
 - Hash